 Southeast Louisiana Clean Fuel Partnership

-The Southeast Louisiana Clean Fuel Partnership works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Southeast Louisiana Clean Fuel Partnership works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: March 26, 2008

-- Boundary: Parishes (counties): Jefferson, Orleans (includes the City of New Orleans), Plaquemines, St. Bernard, St. Charles, St. John the Baptist, St. Tammany, Tangipahoa
+- Local/Regional Service Area: Parishes (counties): Jefferson, Orleans (including the City of New Orleans), Plaquemines, St. Bernard, St. Charles, St. John the Baptist, St. Tammany, Tangipahoa

 Learn about just some of the projects from Southeast Louisiana Clean Fuel Partnership.
-Visit the Southeast Louisiana Clean Fuel Partnership website for more projects and information.Also see:
+Visit the Southeast Louisiana Clean Fuel Partnership website for more projects and information.Projects and Case Studies